-This was a British special forces raid undertaken by No. 11 Commando/Independent Company at Neufchâtel Hardelot, Stella Plage, Berck and Le Touquet on the north coast of German-occupied France between Boulogne and Etaples as an ‘offensive reconnaissance’ to capture German military personnel for interrogation (24/25 June 1940).
+'Collar' (i) was a British special forces raid undertaken by No. 11 Commando/Independent Company at Neufchâtel Hardelot, Stella Plage, Berck and Le Touquet on the northern coast of German-occupied France between Boulogne and Etaples as an 'offensive reconnaissance' to capture German military personnel for interrogation (24/25 June 1940).

 As such, 'Collar' (i) was the first operation mounted by the new commando forces, and was not notably successful in anything but propaganda terms.